weleoka/discdex/README.md

 ### Discdex versions
 v0.0.1 (current)

-(Note to author: version specified in package.json, readme.md, changelog.md, lib/config.js and git.)
+(Note to author: version specified in readme.md, changelog.md, and git.)

 ### Requirements
 Python 3.4
--NIX based system (MS-Windows path using backslash needs to be escaped in the code to work).
+A NIX based system ( This is due to the fact that MS-Windows path using backslash needs to be escaped in the code to work).

 ### Overview